Burma II:

 UN envoy Ibrahim Gambari, who met junta leaders earlier this month, is preparing for another visit to Burma.

-The arrests are going on, despite assurances given by the authorities to the UN
+The arrests are going on, despite assurances given by the authorities to the UNFollowing the latest arrests, few, if any, leaders of the 1988 generation of former student activists are thought to remain at large.

 Daniel Alberman, Amnesty International